-If the Company is unable to obtain other financing, the Company would be forced to delay, reduce or eliminate its research and development programs or any future commercialization efforts or to relinquish valuable rights to its technologies, future revenue streams, research programs or product candidates or grant licenses on terms that may not be favorable to the Company.
-The actions necessary to reduce spending to a level that mitigates the factors described above are not considered probable, as defined in the accounting standards.
+The future viability of the Company is dependent on its ability to raise capital or reduce spending to finance its operations.
+The Company expects to seek additional funds through equity offerings, debt financings, government or other third-party funding, collaborations, strategic alliances, licensing arrangements, royalty agreements, and marketing and distribution arrangements.
+If the Company is unable to obtain financing, the Company would be forced to delay, reduce or eliminate its research and development programs or any future commercialization efforts or to relinquish valuable rights to its technologies, future revenue streams, research programs or product candidates or grant licenses on terms that may not be favorable to the Company.
+The ability to raise capital and the actions necessary to reduce spending to a level that mitigates the factors described above are not considered probable, as defined in the accounting standards.